 - A properly drafted living trust helps you avoid the complexities and inconveniences of probate because your ownership of the property or assets has already been transferred to the trust prior to death.
 This makes the process of transferring the property or assets to your beneficiary significantly easier and no court intervention is required.

 - Additional benefits of a living trust include its flexibility.
 If you set up a living trust, you can alter or amend the document at anytime.

 - Also, you can transfer full ownership of your property and assets to a trust but continue to use and manage them during your lifetime.

 - Finally, living trusts, unlike wills, allow for non-probate assets such as IRAs, insurance, and annuities.

 Living trusts have become increasingly common as a substitute for a will; however, much like a will, setting up a trust is complex.
 You need the assurance that your trust will be set up correctly.
 In order to accomplish that, you need an experienced, skilled and compassionate attorney, one who will carefully listen to all of your issues and concerns, making certain the instrument created clearly and effectively communicates all your intentions.

-Worcester Elder Law Attorney, Paula Smith has all of these qualities.
-For years, Ms. Smith has been representing individuals across Worcester and helping them through this sensitive and challenging time in their lives.
-She has worked closely with clients to create trusts that fully articulate their wishes and also effectively address every potential legal issue that may arise.
+Worcester Elder Law attorney, Paula Smith has all of these qualities.
+For years, Ms. Smith has represented individuals across Worcester and helped them through this sensitive and challenging time in their lives.
+She has works closely with clients to create trusts that fully articulate their wishes and effectively address every potential legal issue that may arise.